 We’ll end our tour with a hearty breakfast before bidding our farewells at Figline Valdarno station.

-Balance of the payment will be due within 15 days of booking confirmation.
+Balance of the payment will be due 30 days before starting the tour.

 A payment of a deposit indicates an acceptance of all the conditions.